 In AI

-•Add arrow and line for each region, change weight to match number from excel
+•Add arrow and line for each region, change weight to match number from

 •Add all other data and finish legend, neatline, title, and source information